socketsupply/socket/README.md

 - About 150Kb baseline binary
 - Works the same on macOS, linux, windows
 - Basically it's Webkit
-- Less dependencies and build requirements
 - Use the regular web developer tools
+- The only build requiremnt a modern C++ compiler

 # CONS